Simranjeet7860/Daily-Diary-Project/README.md

 </p>

-### - After creating the subjects, crete the different classes in which students study.
+### - After creating the subjects, create the different classes in which students are studying.

 <p align="center">